ddmitov/perl-executing-browser/README.md

 * Extensive optional logging of all browser activities, including the execution of local scripts.

 **Configuration:**
-* All settings are stored in a single configuration file with comments included.
+* All settings are stored in a single settings file with comments included.
 * Browser root folder can be any folder.
 * Program functions are accessible from special URLs or from a right-click context menu.
 * Themable - a common CSS theme for both static and dynamic pages can be configured from configuration file or selected using a special URL.
 * Use your favorite logo as a custom icon to be displayed on windows and message boxes.
-* 100% of the browser screen area are dedicated to your HTML interfaces.
+* 100% of the browser screen area are dedicated to your HTML interface.
 * Multi-window application with resizable, fixed size or fullscreen mode windows.

 ## Applications